 Most people consider anything that’s not a FICO score to be a FAKO score because 90% of lenders use FICO when evaluating loan and credit card applications.

 In total, there are close to 80 different scores that lenders can use to assess your credit.
-Not only that, many websites that offer free “educational” credit scores don’t use the same exact algorithm as any of the scores used by lenders.
+Not only that, but many websites that offer free “educational” credit scores also don’t use the same exact algorithm as any of the scores used by lenders.
 The most popular one is Credit Karma.

 Sites like Credit Karma and Credit Sesame are typically considered FAKO scores because of the likelihood that they’ll give you the same number that your lender uses is very slim.
 FAKO scores can offer helpful guidance in finding out what general range your credit score is in.
 However, you might be surprised (and potentially disappointed) when you apply for a loan and your FICO score is lower than you anticipated.